 2) Measure the length of this line.
-Astronomers call this line the major axis of the planet's orbit, and abbreviate it as "a".
-Divide the length you have just measured by two, to get the "semi-major" axis of Mercury's orbit: (mm).
-Measure the diameter of the Earth's orbit and divide that number by two to get the Earth's semi-major axis: (mm).
+Astronomers call this line the major axis of the planet's orbit.
+Divide the length you have just measured by two, to get the "semi-major" axis of Mercury's orbit: \\\\\ (mm).
+Measure the diameter of the Earth's orbit and divide that number by two to get the Earth's semi-major axis: \\\\\ (mm).

-Divide the semi-major axis of Mercury by that of the Earth: a = AU.
+Divide the semi-major axis of Mercury by that of the Earth: \\\\\\ AU.
 Since the semi-major axis of the Earth's orbit is defined to be "one astronomical unit", this ratio tells us the size of Mercury's semi-major axis in astronomical units (AU).
 (5 points)